 We’ve already discussed the quick-fix tips to help improve your B2B website…but what if your site design still isn’t hitting the mark?
 When is it time to wave that white flag and admit you need a revamp?

-Well, there are numerous tell-tale signs that suggest your website needs a change.
+Well, there are numerous tell-tale signs that suggest your site needs a change, or at the very least some website optimisation.
 So get your flag-waving arm ready; here are seven signs you need a new B2B website design.

 1. You’re unable to update anything

 Old, inaccessible websites require expert professionals and code-literate individuals to make changes.
 The result?
 A clunky, festering website that nobody has the time nor inclination to fix.